Deep Adaptation and climate change: an introduction

 Overall, DA has two major, related strands:

-• Inner adaptation: exploring the emotional, psychological, and spiritual implications of living in a time when societal disruption/collapse is likely, inevitable, or already happening.
+• Inner adaptation: exploring the emotional, psychological, and spiritual implications of living in a time when societal disruption is likely, inevitable, or already happening.

-• Outer adaptation: working on practical measures to support wellbeing, ahead of and during collapse (e.g. regenerative living, community-building, policy activism).
+• Outer adaptation: working on practical measures to support wellbeing, ahead of and during major disruption (e.g. regenerative living, community-building, policy activism).

 One of the most widely used DA frameworks is the 4R’s, summed up here using some quotes from Jem’s original paper: